 Complex Regional Pain Syndrome (CRPS): Common Client Questions About CRPS

-Our legal team at Shumate, Flaherty, Eubanks & Baechtold in Richmond have been serving clients in Kentucky for over a century, and we regularly handle workers’ compensation claims.
-An injury can sometimes lead to chronic and lasting pain that doctors have been able to identify as Complex Regional Pain Syndrome (CRPS).
-Here, we answer some common questions about CRPS.
+Our attorney at Shumate, Flaherty & Eubanks, PSC, in Richmond, has been serving clients in Kentucky for decades, and he regularly handles workers’ compensation claims.
+An injury can sometimes lead to chronic and lasting pain that doctors have been able to identify as complex regional pain syndrome (CRPS).
+Below, our lawyer answers some common questions about CRPS.

 Common signs and symptoms of CRPS typically occur in an arm, leg, hand or foot and can include:

-Over time, the symptoms can change and get worse.
+Over time, the symptoms can change and worsen.
 If the affected limb or area becomes cold and pale and the muscle begins to tighten and spasm, it is usually a sign that the condition is getting worse and could even become irreversible.
-Symptoms may also eventually spread to other parts of the body, for example the other arm or leg.
+Symptoms may also eventually spread to other parts of the body, such as the other arm or leg.

 There are two types of CRPS.
 Type I is called sympathetic dystrophy and is identified when CRPS develops without known damage to the nerve.
-Type II CRPS is called causalgia and is diagnosed when there is known to have been specific damage to the nerve.
+Type II CRPS is called causalgia and is diagnosed when doctors know that there has been specific damage to the nerve.

 Is CRPS considered a disability?